-To shift out of P (Park), the ignition must be in ON/RUN or ACC/ACCESSORY and the regular brake pedal must be applied.
+To shift out of P (Park), the vehicle must be in ACC/ACCESSORY or ON/RUN and the brake pedal must be applied.

+Stopping the Engine/LOCK/ OFF (No Indicator Lights) : When the vehicle is stopped, press the ENGINE START/STOP button once to turn the engine off.

-0 (STOPPING THE ENGINE/LOCK/ OFF): When the vehicle is stopped, turn the ignition switch to LOCK/ OFF to turn the engine off.
-Retained Accessory Power (RAP) will remain active.
-See Retained AccessoryPower (RAP)
+If the vehicle is in P (Park), the ignition will turn off, and Retained Accessory Power (RAP) will remain active.
+See Retained Accessory Power (RAP) ⇔ 203.